 - Don’t share cups, toothbrushes, water bottles, forks, spoons etc. with others, especially if they are sick

 - Don’t kiss anyone on the lips if they are sick with a cold or sore throat

 - See your health care provider if you have a sore throat, fever, or swollen glands

-Your HCP may suggest that you see an “ORL” doctor (otolaryngologist) who specializes in caring for people’s eyes, ears, nose and throats.
+For a small number of teens, your HCP may suggest that you see an “ORL” doctor (otolaryngologist), also called ENT doctor (someone who specializes in caring for people’s ears, nose and throat.)
 The ORL doctor may suggest having your tonsils removed (tonsillectomy) if:

 - Your tonsils are so big that it may be hard to breathe